TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

   - [ ] Blaze has command line options to explicitly take the paths
   - [ ] We should be able to remove the 'requires' options (tracing, parity -- balances already removed) in blockScrape.toml

-- [ ] Other Tools
-  - [ ] Does `ethslurp` work per chain?
-The Etherscan API needs to be adjusted per chain
-  - [ ] `chifra when` is per chain - can we test this?
-Would need time stamp from multiple chains

 - [ ] Docs
   - [ ] ./docs/content/chifra/configs.md needs work
   - [ ] Must document running against private networks and how one must configure the scraper for smaller chunks
+  - [ ] Make a note in the docs of where things fall short - uniswap, no index other than a,b,c chains
+  - [ ] Make a note in docs about what is and what is not indexed by us

 - [ ] Chifra Export
   - [ ] Uniswap pricing of reconciliations obviously doesn't work on non-main net.

 - [ ] What we need in the manifest
   - [ ] timestamps in the smart contract

+- [ ] Other
+  - [ ] rpc must follow chain to valid RPC (with tracing!)
+  - [ ] we should force the user to tell us the chain id when the add a new chain and then
+  - [ ] check it against the RPC we get if it's new and we've never seen it before.
+Save
+  - [ ] that info away so we don't have to do the same every command

 - [x] Closed Issues
   - [x] `chifra init --chain unknown_chain` should fail gracefully